jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

  - Currently a placeholder vanilla Nevron.
 Abilities TBD.
  - 23/09/2025: TODO: Replace white with a different color if intending to stay multi-color to make way for White Nevrons.
  - 13/10/2025: Removed Devoid and pivoted to WG instead of WR
+ - 21/10/2025: Granted a series of defensive abilities

 ## Braseleur

 ```
 1UR
 Creature - Nevron
+This creature enters with two orb counters.
+At the beginning of your upkeep, you may put an orb counter on this creature.
+{R}, Remove an orb counter from this creature: This creature deals 1 damage to target creature.
+{U}, Remove an orb counter from this creature: Tap target creature.
 When this creature dies, target opponent creates a Lumina token.

 3/2